Girdhars/find-apartment-in-cyprus/README.md

 # find-apartment-in-cyprus
-this code base will help you to find the apartment in cyprus
+this project will help you to find the apartment in cyprus